 We are convinced that this problem can only be solved on a totalitarian basis but that totalitarianism must be a totalitarianism that is within and not without.
-The totalitarianism must be applied to the wholeness and unity with which we look upon the world, and the wholeness and unity with which we look with faith toward God.
+The totalitarianism must be applied to the wholeness and unity with which we look upon the world, and the wholeness and unity with which we look upon the world, and the wholeness and unity with which we look upon the world.